ah0048/alx-system_engineering-devops/0x00-shell_basics/README.md

-first script is to type current working dir
+zero script is to type current working dir first script is to Display the contents list of your current directory.r